sagemath/trac_to_gh/Issue 7350.md

 # Issue 7350: notebook (sagenb); implement a more secure multi-computer server model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7350

 Original creator: was